Why Do I Need to wear Sunscreen?

 Chemical sunscreens might cause reactions in people with sensitive skin, so consider testing products before buying a big new bottle.
 Because chemical sunscreens absorb UV rays and undergo a chemical reaction, some ingredients have been known to cause allergic reactions in some people.

 Keep the amazing results of your treatments longer by committing to wearing sunscreen every day.
-Contact us today at (650) 600-7889 to schedule a consultation or treatment!
+Contact us today to schedule a consultation or treatment!

 Posted in: Skin Care